-POLICY BRIEF Issue 02/23
+POLICY BRIEF Issue 04/22

-Transforming Contested Space through Street and Sound Art
+Transforming Contest Space through Street and Sound

-Community Arts for Peace in Mostar, Bosnia and Herzegovina Lydia C. Cole
+Recommendations for donor to for Peace in Mostar, Bosnia and Herzegovina

+Lydia C. Cole

-Brief Summary
+Brief Summary:

 This policy brief explores community arts in Mostar, Bosnia and Herzegovina (BiH).
-While the arts have been a dominant mode of peacebuilding in BiH, they have primarily been engaged as a tool of inter-ethnic reconciliation.
+While the arts have been a dominant mode of peacebuilding in BiH, they were engaged primarily as a tool of inter-ethnic reconciliation.
 This policy brief suggests a more expansive space for the arts.
 Examining the interventions of the Street Arts Festival Mostar and the Mostar Sound Archive, it shows how the arts contribute to processes of transforming and reimagining space in the city.
-The Street Arts Festival Mostar curates a series of murals which visually and spatially transform urban space, while the Mostar Sound Archive enables diverse audience to reexperience urban space through the stories of art in the city.
-The policy brief makes several key recommendations for policymakers engaged in art and peacebuilding in post-conflict spaces:
+The Street Arts Festival Mostar curates a series of murals that visually and spatially transform urban space, while the Mostar Sound Archive enables diverse audiences to reexperience urban space through the stories of art in the city.

+The policy brief makes several key recommendations for policymakers engaged in art and peacebuilding in postconflict spaces:

-- I) Recognition of a broader range of artforms as a source of knowledge on politics and society - 2) Diversification of funding frames to account for the diverse stories, narratives, and experiences represented within the arts - 3) Fund small-scale arts initiatives at the community level - 4) Support production of more accessible art, particularly initiatives which utilise public space
+1) A broader recognition of the arts as a source of knowledge on politics and society is required

+2) Diversification of funding frames to account for the diverse stories, narratives, and experiences represented within the arts

+3) Fund small-scale arts initiatives at the community level

+4) Support the production of more accessible art, particularly initiatives which utilise public space